Man who deleted Trump's Twitter account reveals himself

 After the incident, questions lingered about how the employee had that level of access to be able to delete an account, or what other sorts of tampering might be possible.
 Buzzfeed News cited a "former senior employee" of Twitter describing relatively easy access to certain account controls.
 The New York Times said that while "hundreds of employees" can take actions such as disabling accounts, customer service workers cannot access direct messages or tweet through other people's accounts.

-"I didn't hack anyone," he goes on to say.
+"I didn't hack anyone," Duysak goes on to say.
 "I didn't do anything that I wasn't authorized to do."

-Twitter declined to confirm Duysak was responsible for the deletion, but said it has "taken a number of steps to keep an incident like this from happening again."
+Twitter declined to confirm that Duysak was responsible for the deletion but said the company has "taken a number of steps to keep an incident like this from happening again."

 Solving for XX: The industry seeks to overcome outdated ideas about "women in tech."